Leadership develops daily, not in a day.

 “Not all readers are leaders, but all leaders are readers.”
 Harry Truman

-We can tell a lot about a person by looking at their friends and mentors.
-Who we surround ourselves with will, over time, impact the kind of leader we will become.
-If our circles tend to be small-minded or pessimistic, it will be difficult for us to dream big and push through the dips in life.
-If they are motivated, inspiring and full of expectation for great things, that will reflect on our development as well.
+I think you can tell a lot about a person by looking at their friends and mentors.
+Who we surround ourselves with will impact the kind of leader we will become.
+If our circles tend to be small-minded or pessimistic, it will be difficult for you to dream big and push through the dips in life.
+Of course, the opposite is just as true.

 “A leader’s potential is determined by those closest to him.”
 John Maxwell